Disentangling the Faraday rotation sky: The models

 \subsection{Galactic Sky models}

-We begin with the development of the sky model $s_{\DM{gal}}$, as the $\mathrm{DM}_\mathrm{gal}$ sky is a component that affects all other observable sky quantities considered here.
-We note that it is a strictly positive quantity, with all-sky variations over several magnitudes.
+We begin with the development of the sky model $s_{\DM{gal}}\left(l, b\right)$, as the $\mathrm{DM}_\mathrm{gal}$ sky is a component that affects all other observable sky quantities considered here.
+We note that it is a strictly positive quantity, with expected all-sky variations of the Galactic DM over several orders of magnitude.
 Such a pattern can be naturally modeled via a log-normal model, i.e. we set